 Sunflowers have always been a beautiful addition to the landscape, but harvesting sunflower seeds are a delicious and rewarding way to use them.

-Their seeds are a healthy and nutritious snack, and the seeds can be saved to replant the following year in the garden.
+Their seeds are a healthy and nutritious snack, which can be saved to replant the following year in the garden.
 If you are growing sunflowers to keep the seed, follow these steps:

 Let the sunflower head dry.
-Wait until the back of the sunflower head turns brown, and the seeds are plump before harvesting the seeds.
+Wait until the back of the sunflower head turns brown, and the seeds are plump before harvesting.

 Remove the sunflower head.
 Cut the head off the plant leaving about 6 inches of stem.
 Place the head in a container to catch loose seeds.